Akuli/python-tutorial/using-functions.md

 - `function()` calls a function without any arguments, and `function(1, 2, 3)` calls a function with 1, 2 and 3 as arguments.
 - When a function is called, it does something and returns something.
-- `function(stuff)` is "replaced" with the return value in the code that called it.
-For example, `stuff = function()` calls a function, and then does `stuff = the_return_value` and the return value ends up in x.
+- `function(arguments)` is "replaced" with the return value in the code that called it.
+For example, `stuff = function()` calls a function, and then does `stuff = the_return_value` and the return value ends up in stuff.
 - Python comes with `print` and `input`.
 They are built-in functions.
 - Avoid variable names that conflict with built-in functions.